ruomengh/tdx-amber-idc-preview/README.md

 ./start-virt.sh -i tdx-guest.qcow2 -n my-guest
 ```

-- You can manage the TDVM using vrish toll with the commands below (optional)
+- You can manage the TDVM using `virsh` tool with the commands below (optional)
 ```
 # Examples of commands to manage VMs (should be run on the host)
 #To escape out of TVDM use ^] (i.e. hit Ctrl+] keys)